cdap-guides/cdap-kafka-ingest-guide/README.md

 The Flow consists of two processing nodes called Flowlets:

--   A subscriber Flowlet that subscribes to a specific topic on a Kafka Cluster and emits the messages received to the next Flowlet.
+-   A subscriber Flowlet that subscribes to a specific topic on a Kafka cluster and emits the messages received to the next Flowlet.
--   A counter Flowlet that consumes the message emitted by the Kafka Subscriber Flowlet to update the basic statistics of Kafka Messages: total message size and count.
+-   A counter Flowlet that consumes the message emitted by the Kafka subscriber Flowlet to update the basic statistics of Kafka messages: total message size and count.

 ### Application Implementation